vottini/jsonbp/docs/source/arrays.md

 # or even

-root point2d[]
+root Point2d[]
 ```

 Inside the brackets, arrays can have three "specificities" defined.
-As ilustrated by the above
+As ilustrated by the
-examples, two of them are **minLength** and **maxLength** that respectively limits the
+examples above, two of these are **minLength** and **maxLength** that respectively limit the
 minimum and maximum number of elements the array may contain. **maxLength** must
-be equal or greater than **minLength**, or an exception will be raised during parsing.
+be equal to or greater than **minLength**, or an exception will be raised during parsing.

-The third one is **nullableArray** which, as name implies, allows an array field to be
+The third is **nullableArray** which, as name implies, allows an array field to be
 null.
 This is necessary to differentiate an array with possibly nullable items from
-an array field that it itself can be null.
+an array field that itself can be null.
 For example, given the following schema:

 ```
 root {
-  case_a: double[],
+  case_a: Float[],
-  case_b: nullable double[],
+  case_b: nullable Float[],
-  case_c: nullable double[nullableArray=true]
+  case_c: nullable Float[nullableArray=true]
 }
 ```

 The field **case_a** is not allowed to be null and should contain strictly non-null
 values.
-Similiarly, **case_b** must too be a non-null array, however it might contain
+Similiarly, **case_b** must also be a non-null array, however it might contain
 null values.
-On the other hand, **case_c** can be potentially null, and if not null, it
+On the other hand, **case_c** can be potentially null, and if it's not null, it
-also can bear null values.
+can also contain null values.